Luciano Pavarotti

 As one of the Three Tenors, who performed their first concert during the 1990 FIFA World Cup before a global audience, Pavarotti became well known for his televised concerts and media appearances.
 From the beginning of his professional career as a tenor in 1961 in Italy to his final performance of "Nessun dorma" at the 2006 Winter Olympics in Turin, Pavarotti was at his best in bel canto operas, pre-Aida Verdi roles, and Puccini works such as La bohème, Tosca, Turandot and Madama Butterfly.
-He sold over 100 million records, and the first Three Tenors recording became the best-selling classical album of all time.
+He sold more than 100 million records, and the first Three Tenors recording became the best-selling classical album of all time.
 Pavarotti was also noted for his charity work on behalf of refugees and the Red Cross, amongst others.
-He died from pancreatic cancer on 6 September 2007.
+He was appointed a Knight Grand Cross of the Order of Merit of the Italian Republic in 1988, and died from pancreatic cancer on 6 September 2007.

 Biography

 Early life and musical training

-Luciano Pavarotti was born in 1935 on the outskirts of Modena in Northern Italy, the son of Fernando Pavarotti, a baker and amateur tenor, and Adele Venturi, a cigar factory worker.
+Luciano Pavarotti was born on 12 October 1935 on the outskirts of Modena in Northern Italy, the son of Fernando Pavarotti, a baker and amateur tenor, and Adele Venturi, a cigar factory worker.
 Although he spoke fondly of his childhood, the family had little money; its four members were crowded into a two-room apartment.
 According to Pavarotti, his father had a fine tenor voice but rejected the possibility of a singing career because of nervousness.
 World War II forced the family out of the city in 1943.
-For the following year they rented a single room from a farmer in the neighbouring countryside, where the young Pavarotti developed an interest in farming.
+For the following year, they rented a single room from a farmer in the neighbouring countryside, where the young Pavarotti developed an interest in farming.

 After abandoning the dream of becoming a football goalkeeper, Pavarotti spent seven years in vocal training.
 Pavarotti's earliest musical influences were his father's records, most of them featuring the popular tenors of the day—Beniamino Gigli, Giovanni Martinelli, Tito Schipa, and Enrico Caruso.
 Pavarotti's favourite tenor and idol was Giuseppe Di Stefano and he was also deeply influenced by Mario Lanza, saying: "In my teens I used to go to Mario Lanza movies and then come home and imitate him in the mirror".
-At around the age of nine he began singing with his father in a small local church choir.
+At around the age of nine, he began singing with his father in a small local church choir.

-In addition to music, as a child Pavarotti enjoyed playing football.
+In addition to music, as a child, Pavarotti enjoyed playing football.
 When he graduated from the Scuola Magistrale he was interested in pursuing a career as a professional football goalkeeper, but his mother convinced him to train as a teacher.
 He subsequently taught in an elementary school for two years but finally decided to pursue a music career.
 His father, recognising the risk involved, only reluctantly gave his consent.
 Pavarotti began the serious study of music in 1954 at the age of 19 with Arrigo Pola, a respected teacher and professional tenor in Modena who offered to teach him without remuneration.
 According to conductor Richard Bonynge, Pavarotti never learned to read music.